LupoA/crimPy/README.md

 **CrimPy**
 -

-Python scripts to analyse and display data from workouts for rock climbing, in order to track progressions and changes of intensity.
+Python scripts to analyse and display data from workouts for rock climbing.

-The intensity is meant to measure the overall effort.
-It is computed for certain exercises (see below) from empirical formulae which can be found in ```src/crimPy/intensity./py```
+The goal is to monitor how the effort of climbing workouts increases with time.
+This should be at a pace that is steady enough to ensures progress, yet not so fast to induce injuries.

+Quantifying the effort of boulder problems and sport routes is not really possible.
+The picture here is very simplified, and tuned to my personal experience.

+To see how the effort is computed, see ```src/crimPy/intensity./py```

 Usage
 -
-The template file ```workout_template.json``` can be edited on the phone during a workout.
-It can then be moved in the ***data/*** directory.
+The template files can be edited on the phone during a workout.
+They can be then moved in the ***data/*** directory.
 Run ```./makeplots.sh``` to produce the plots from all JSON files in ***data/***

+Template files are:

+- workout_template.json (bouldering and conditioning exercises)
+- outdoor_template.json (lead and top-rope)

 Installation is standard: run ```pip install .``` in the cloned directory.

 Excercises supported:
 -

-- Campus moves
+- Bouldering
+- Lead and top rope sport climbing
-- Pullup
+- Pullups
 - Fingerboard (7:3 repeaters)
-- Deadhang
+- Deadhang (1 or 2 hands)
-- Projects (boulder problems at max effort)
-- Free climbs (boulder problems below project level)
-- Lead and top rope routes
+- Campusboard moves

 Examples of plots produced:
 -

 ![intensity.png](plots/Intensity.png)